Innocent Victims

-Innocent Victims is a copper statue of Diana, Princess of Wales, and Dodi Fayed, which was on display at the Harrods department store in London, England, between 2005 and 2018.
+Innocent Victims is a bronze statue of Diana, Princess of Wales, and Dodi Fayed, which was on display at the Harrods department store in London, England, between 2005 and 2018.
 It was commissioned by Dodi's father Mohamed Al-Fayed when he owned Harrods, and designed by William Mitchell.

 Background

 The statue is the second of two memorials in Harrods to Diana, Princess of Wales, and Dodi Fayed, both commissioned by Mohamed Al-Fayed, Dodi's father, who owned the store from 1985 to 2010.
-The first memorial, unveiled in April 1998, is a pyramid-shaped display containing photos of Dodi and Diana, a wine glass said to be from their final dinner, and a ring said to have been purchased by Dodi the day prior to the crash in which they both died.
+The first memorial, unveiled in April 1998, is a pyramid-shaped display containing photos of Dodi and Diana, a wine glass said to be from their final dinner, and a ring said to have been purchased by Dodi the day before the crash in which they both died.

 Design and creation

 The statue was designed by London-born sculptor William Mitchell, who had worked for the Al-Fayed family for more than 40 years, and was cast in bronze using the lost wax method at the Bronze Age Foundry in East London.
 It depicts Diana and Dodi facing each other, clad in loose clothing that clings to their bodies.
 They are said to be dancing in Mediterranean waves.
 Dodi's right arm is raised and appears to be releasing a large bird, said to be an albatross symbolising "freedom and eternity".
 Diana's left arm is also raised, gripping Dodi's hand.
 Their other arms are below their waists, the fingers just touching.
 There is a forward momentum in their poses, Diana's right leg bent and exposed by a dress cut to the top of her thigh.
 Dodi's right leg is completely off the base of the statue.
-Both are bare-footed.
-The inner curve of the wings of the bird has been described as forming a double D. The statue drew considerable criticism for its artistic merit, being widely described as “tacky” and "tasteless".
+Both are barefoot.
+The inner curve of the wings of the bird has been described as forming a double D. The statue drew criticism for its artistic merit.

-Mitchell also designed the Egyptian escalator at Harrods and the associated carvings which form the background to both of the Dodi and Diana monuments.
+Mitchell also designed the Egyptian escalator at Harrods and the associated carvings, which form the background to both of the Dodi and Diana monuments.